AMTNJ Spring 2022 Engage Series

-AMTNJ will be offering three series of PD sessions called AMTNJ’s Engage Series.
-This series is designed to facilitate engagement with a variety of mathematics educators.
+Back by popular demand, the AMTNJ will offer three PD sessions called AMTNJ’s Engage Series.
+Each series is designed to facilitate engagement with a variety of mathematics educators.
 All sessions will run on Mondays and are available for free via ZOOM.
 Please note that these sessions will be recorded.

 Sign up HERE!